abbasilab/celltransformer/README.md

 # Model and data sharing

-* all data used in this repository was publicly available from the Allen Brain Cell dataset
+* all data used in this repository was publicly available from the Allen Brain Cell dataset.
+See https://alleninstitute.github.io/abc_atlas_access/intro.html for more information.

 # Citation